- Are you a finance expert thinking of immigrating and finding a finance job in Canada?

 2015.
 I then moved on to pursue ACCA in 2015 and secured an accountancy finance job as a part-time Accountant in the same year.
 My career in finance was underway.
 I also enrolled for a bachelor’s in Accounting (a 3-year course from 2015-18).

 By the time I started my ACCA studies, I was 28 years old and had two small kids to manage.
-I was working part-time while attending lectures for my ACCA exams and studying almost all through the nights.
+I was working part-time while attending lectures for my ACCA exams and studying almost all through the night.
 On days when I did not have to go to work (since I was working part-time), I studied during the day after I had dropped my children at school.
 My study time was limited because of my kids but I knew I had to make it work.

 I had no house help or babysitter while I was studying and coming from a Nigerian background, I had to do most of the household tasks for my family.
 However, I was very lucky to have a very helpful and caring husband.
 He helped with the kids and house chores when I had to study.